-There is a requirement placed on data controllers to understand their legal obligations to report a personal data breach to the Data Protection Commission ("DPC") and to affected data subjects clearly, accurately and most importantly, within the prescribed time limits.
+Data controllers are familiar with their legal obligation to report a personal data breach to the Data Protection Commission ("DPC") when Article 33, GDPR is triggered and where necessary, to notify affected data subjects when Article 34 is triggered.

 What are the Circumstances in which a Controller must Notify a Breach to the DPC?